 Acadia Silver Bullion Coins

-Acadia Silver Bullion Coin Designs
+2012 Acadia Silver Coin

-Acadia silver coins will have a reverse design emblematic of Acadia National Park, which is located in the state of Maine.
+Acadia silver coins have a reverse design emblematic of Acadia National Park, which is located in the state of Maine.
 The park consists of approximately 47,000 acres, which protects much of the scenic Mount Desert Island as well as several smaller islands off the Atlantic coast of the state.

 2012 Acadia Silver Coin Values

-2012 Acadia Silver Bullion Coins will not be sold directly to the public by the United States Mint.
+2012 Acadia Silver Bullion Coins were not sold directly to the public by the United States Mint.
 Instead, the Mint uses a network of authorized purchasers.
 The network obtains the coins in bulk from the Mint, then resells them in smaller quantities to the public for a premium above the current spot price of the five ounces of silver in each.
 That premium covers minting and distribution costs of the Mint as well as a small profit for the network seller.

 Each silver bullion coin will also always have a melt value approximately equal to the five ounces of silver contained in it.
 Thus, if silver is currently trading for $20 an ounce, the coins would have a melt value of $100.
 Those buying the coins can expect to pay an amount slightly over the melt value to account for handling costs of the dealer.